tzlaine/small_wg1_papers/P2728_unicode_1_transcoding.md

   different times.
 It is therefore important that transcoding iterators have a convenient way to access the underlying sequence of code units being transcoded.
+- Memory safety is important.
+Ensuring that the Unicode part of the standard library is as meory safe as possible should be a priority.

 ## A note about P1629